ItsKiri/logistics-recorder/README.md

 After creating the record, you could update it, cancel it and delete it<br/>
 Records with status: delivered could not be canceled<br/>
 minimongo would save the data
+there are some problems with search function and addNote function<br/>
+You need to refresh the page to make the search function work<br/>
+And for addNote function, it would need some improvement<br/>
+I would finish them in the future<br/>